KyonkoYuuki/YaBCMOrganizer/README.md

 0.1.3 - Fixed floating point entries not being able to go negative 0.1.4 - Fixed issue when searching sometimes freezing the program 0.1.5 - Fixed issue saving
+0.1.6 - Removed conflicting options and shortcuts from main edit menu
 ```